-It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources, safeguarding and standards of conduct.
+It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.

-The Corporation is provided with regular and timely information on the overall financial performance of the Group together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety.
-The Corporation met seven times in 2020-21, with six scheduled meetings and one special meeting.
+The Corporation is provided with regular and timely information on the overall financial performance of the Group together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.
+The Corporation met nine times in 2021-22, with five scheduled meetings and four special meetings.

 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
 These committees are Finance and Employment, Remuneration, Search and Governance, Audit, and Standards Improvement.
-Terms of reference were agreed by the Corporation.
-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available from the Clerk to the Corporation at: Stockton Riverside College, Harvard Avenue, Thornaby, Stockton-on-Tees, TS17 6FB.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the Group's website (www.the-etc.ac.uk) or from the Clerk to the Corporation at: Stockton Riverside College, Harvard Avenue, Thornaby, Stockton-on-Tees, TS17 6FB.

-The Clerk to the Corporation maintains a register of financial and personal interests of the governors that is available for inspection at the above address.
+The Clerk to the Corporation maintains a register of financial and personal interests of the governors.
+The register is available for inspection at the above address.

 All governors are able to take independent professional advice in furtherance of their duties at the expense of the Group and have access to the Clerk to the Corporation, who is responsible to the board for ensuring that all applicable procedures and regulations are complied with.
 The appointment, evaluation and removal of the clerk are matters for the Corporation as a whole.

 Formal agendas, papers and reports are supplied to governors in a timely manner, prior to board meetings.
-Governor workshops, which are training and development opportunities, are scheduled to take place regularly over the year (two held in 2020-21).
+Governor workshops, which are training and development opportunities, are scheduled to take place regularly over the year (two held in 2021-22).
 Additional briefings are also provided on an ad-hoc basis as required.
-Governors also hold an annual strategic conference (held online in February 2021 due to restrictions relating to the COVID-19 pandemic).
+Governors also hold an annual strategic conference.